Ishq FM

-Ishq FM, branded as Ishq 104.8 FM, (formerly Meow FM and OYE FM) is a romantic music FM Radio Channel in India that broadcasts in the major cities: Delhi, Mumbai, and Kolkata.
+Ishq FM (104.8 MHz) is a romantic music radio station broadcasting in Delhi, Mumbai, and Kolkata, India.

-It was initially launched as Meow FM, which was a talk-based channel and served Delhi, Indore, Mumbai and Kolkata.
-It is an India Today Group venture and its format was directed at a female audience.
-The channel got noticed for its catchy advertisement on BEST buses.
-It had also introduced "Meri Meow", a social network for its fans.
+It was initially launched by India Today Group on 30 May 2007 as Meow FM, which was a talk-based station and served Delhi, Indore, Mumbai and Kolkata.
+Directed at a female audience, the station had its own social network, "Meri Meow".

-In September 2010 the channel had changed its name to OYE-FM and programming to a Filmi format.
-In December 2016 it rechristened to the current avatar of ISHQ 104.8 FM.
+In September 2010, the station changed its name to Oye FM and its programming to a Filmi format.
+In December 2016, it was rebranded as Ishq FM, from the Hindi word for "love", broadcasting romantic music.